Motstraat Offices

 Belgium

 An empty corner plot in a new business park sits alongside a canal in the periphery of the city of Mechelen.
 Our design for a modestly sized office building of about three thousand square metres takes advantage of this location.
-We raise the building half a floor to minimise cut and fill operations, making room for a half-sunken car park level with natural ventilation and ample daylight.
-This creates two entrances into the building.
-A short ramp slopes down half a level for cars to reach the car park.
-At the canal-side the landscape is raised to provide a more formal acces to the raised ground floor: from here one can get views of the canal over the adjacent street.
+We raise the building half a floor to maximise vistas to the landscape and minimise cut and fill operations.
+This creates room for a half-sunken car park underneath, featuring natural ventilation and ample daylight.

 Structural Warmth